Authoritarian socialism: Central planning

 In a centrally planned economy, there is a central planning authority usually named the State Planning Commission that is in charge of acting within the framework of social goals and the priorities designated by the party.
 The planning was done under the idea that leaving market indicators would allow for social advancement.
 The central planning authority is responsible for five specific tasks, namely determining the criteria for the economic calculations of the planning decisions; determining and quantifying targets to be achieved within the a specified period; "coordinating targets to ensure the plan is consistent and reliable; determining the methods to ensure the realization of the plan; and revising targets in accordance to changing economic calculations.

 The planning process involved the creation of one-year plans, five-year plans and long-term plans.
 The one-year plans contained schedules and details that addressed current production and market equilibrium issues.
 The five-year plans integrated the political, military and economic strategy that would be pursued in the next five years as well as changes in capacity and production rates.
 It was done by a team of around the fifty leading experts from all the departments, ministries, professional and scientific organizations.
 The long-term plans encompassed a global strategy development.
 This plan was about goals for the state and society, not about individual responsibilities.
 Structural changes were a main theme.
-Nevertheless, centrally planned economies provided a better quality of life than market economies at the same level of economic development in nearly all cases.

 Some economists have argued that the major reason for the economic shortcomings of authoritarian socialist states which adopted Soviet-type planning was due to their authoritarian and administrative, command nature rather than socialism itself or planning as a whole and that both economic planning and government direction of the economy through non-coercive means such as dirigisme have been practiced with success during the post-war consensus.
 It has been argued that authoritarian socialist states failed because they did not create rules and operational criteria for the efficient operation of state enterprises in their administrative-command allocation of resources and commodities and the lack of democracy in the political systems that the authoritarian socialist economies were combined with.
-A form of competitive socialism that rejects dictatorship and authoritarian allocation of resources in favour of economic democracy could work and prove superior to the capitalist market economy.
+They argued that form of competitive socialism that rejects dictatorship and authoritarian allocation of resources in favour of economic democracy could work and prove superior to the capitalist market economy.
 Others have argued that a central deficiency of such economic planning was that it was not premised on final consumer demand, but that such a system would be increasingly feasible with advances in information technology.